In 1989 we created one of London’s first community furniture projects, Homestore.

-Homestore’s site is based in Stratford, east London, where member customers can take their pick from a range of high-quality donated furniture, costing as little as a third of high-street charity shop prices.
+Homestore’s site is based in Stratford, east London, where member customers can take their pick from a range of high-quality donated furniture, priced significantly cheaper than in high-street charity shops.
 Without it, many customers might have to do without items such as a bed or table – or face high cost rent-to-own alternatives.

 Homestore was launched in response to the axing of the Single Payment System, the then social security net, which paid out more money on domestic goods than anything else.
 When this was replaced by the Social Fund, those moving out of temporary housing were struggling to find the necessary support to equip their homes with basic essential items.